-This cake is festive, easy to make, chocolatey-yet-honey-y and perfect for those of you who are tired of plain honey cakes and want to add some chocolate to the whole deal.
-It makes a great dessert for Rosh Ha’Shana and for all year round.
+This chocolate honey cake is a great dessert for Tishrei holidays season.
+It’s festive, easy to make, chocolatey-yet-honey-y and perfect for those of you who are tired of plain honey cakes and want to add some chocolate to the whole deal.
+It makes a great dessert for Rosh Ha’Shana feast and actually for all year round dinner parties.

 For chocolate and honey ganache: